Updated: April 2020

 Where your information is processed

-The data you provide to us is held securely on servers within the European Economic Area (EEA).
+The data you provide to us is held securely on servers within the European Economic Area (EEA) and the United Kingdom.
 If you have any questions or concerns about your data held with us you can write to the Data Protection Officer at the address above.

 We take information and system security very seriously and we work rigorously to comply with our obligations at all times.
 Any personal information that is collected, recorded or used in any way, whether on paper, online or any other media, will have appropriate safeguards applied in line with our data protection obligations.

-Internal and external audit and specialist third party consultants conduct regular, independent assurance and benchmarking exercises across our business to ascertain the effectiveness of our information security control environment and our security strategy.
+Methods for handling your information are clearly described and recorded.
+Appropriate procedures, forms and documentation covering data protection and privacy are maintained.
+Internal and external audit and specialist third party consultants conduct regular, independent assurance and benchmarking exercises across our business to ascertain the effectiveness of our information security control environment and strategy.

-Your information is protected by controls designed to minimise loss or damage through accident, negligence or deliberate actions.
-Our employees also protect sensitive or confidential information when storing or transmitting information electronically and are required to undertake annual training on this.
+Your information is protected by controls designed to prevent loss or damage or unauthorised or unlawful processing through accident, negligence or deliberate actions.
+Our employees are supervised and contractually obligated to protect sensitive or confidential information when storing or transmitting information electronically and are required to undertake annual training on GDPR and information security.

 Our security controls are aligned to industry standards and good practice; providing a control environment that effectively manages risks to the confidentiality, integrity and availability of your information.